Th0masL/ec2-metadata-exporter-service/README.md

     "custom_prefix": "",
     // Allow to override the export location "export_to_path": "/etc/aws-ec2-metadata.env",
-    // Set how often the Metadata/Tags are refreshed "refresh_time_seconds": 60,
+    // Define how often the Metadata/Tags are refreshed "refresh_time_seconds": 60,
     // Allow to override the name of the REGION variable "region_var_name": "REGION",